FrankWember/Unit-1-Project/README.md

 #### CORE FEATURES

-- [ X] **Home Page**
+- [X] **Home Page**
-  - [X ] A heading that captures the essence of the destination.
+  - [X] A heading that captures the essence of the destination.
-  - [X ] An introductory paragraph that welcomes visitors and sets the context for the site.
+  - [X] An introductory paragraph that welcomes visitors and sets the context for the site.
   - [] An evocative image that represents the location.
-  - [ X] Content organized using Flexbox for a fluid layout.
+  - [X] Content organized using Flexbox for a fluid layout.

 - [X] **Top Attractions Page**
   - [X] A minimum of three attractions, each with a name, a photo, and a brief description.